 Connectivity between Kenya & Tanzania

-Currently, there is no direct road access from Masai Mara,Kenya to Serengeti, Tanzania, even though the two reserves are back to back.The most convenient way is to travel by air from either Wilson airport,Kenya or JKIA,Kenya to Kilimanjaro airport,Tanzania and then to Lake Manyara air strip and the air strips in Serengeti.
+Currently, there is no direct road access from Masai Mara,Kenya to Serengeti, Tanzania, even though the two reserves are back to back.The most convenient way is to travel by air from either Wilson airport,Kenya or JKIA,Kenya to Kilimanjaro airport,Tanzania and then to Lake Manyara air strip and then to the air strips in Serengeti.